-The SEC has released a new proposal: that public companies begin reporting their carbon emissions and reductions progress alongside their financial results—with the same rigor.
+The SEC is close to publishing the final version of a rule that would require public companies to begin reporting their carbon emissions and reductions progress alongside their financial results—with the same rigor.
+The proposed rule was published for consultation in March 2022 - the SEC plans to publish the final version in April 2023.

 In this guide we cover who this proposal applies to, what it asks for specifically, and what the SEC’s next steps are.